← All destinations Heavenly Sichuan

 • Ascend via the "Golden Summit" cable car to pierce through the sea of clouds, reaching the Wanfoding (Ten Thousand Buddha Summit) to see the 48-meter tall golden statue of Samantabhadra.

-• Descend to the Wannian Temple, the oldest temple on the mountain, to walk through ancient gardens where wild macaques roam and the air is thick with the scent of mountain tea.
+• Descend to Wannian Temple, the oldest temple on the mountain, to walk through ancient gardens where wild macaques roam and the air is thick with the scent of mountain tea.